Henry A. Houston

 Henry Aydelotte Houston (July 10, 1847 – April 5, 1925) was an American teacher, businessman and politician, from Millsboro, in Sussex County, Delaware.
-He was a member of the Democratic Party, who served as U. S. Representative from Delaware.
-"Houston" is pronounced "house-ton," unlike the city in Texas with the same spelling.
+He was a member of the Democratic Party, who served as U.S. Representative from Delaware.
+"Houston" is pronounced "house-ton", unlike the city in Texas with the same spelling.

 Early life and family

 Houston was born in Dagsboro Hundred, Sussex County, Delaware.
 He attended the Newark Academy, now the University of Delaware.
 He lived in Missouri from 1872 until 1875, when he returned to Millsboro.

 Professional and political career

 After teaching school for five years, Houston engaged in mercantile pursuits, lumber manufacturing, and banking.
 At one time, he was a member of the Sussex County School Commission.

-Houston was elected to the U.S. House of Representatives in 1902.
-During this term, he served in the Democratic minority in the 58th Congress.
+Houston was elected to the U.S. House of Representatives in 1902 and served a single term in the Democratic minority of the 58th Congress.
 He did not seek reelection in 1904, and served one term, from March 4, 1903, until March 3, 1905, during the administration of U.S. President Theodore Roosevelt.